Justice delayed: Virus crisis upends courts system across US

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in a few weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness or death.

 Tarm reported from Chicago.
-Associated Press reporters Curt Anderson in Miami, Mike Balsamo in Washington, D.C. and Amy Forliti in St. Paul, Minnesota contributed to this report.
+Associated Press reporters Curt Anderson in Miami, Mike Balsamo in Washington and Amy Forliti in St. Paul, Minnesota contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to reflect that Hurricane Katrina struck in 2005, not 2004.